-The framework for the 2009 NAEP reading assessment replaces a framework developed for the 1992 assessment.
+The framework for the 2009 NAEP reading assessment replaced a framework developed for the 1992 assessment.
 Compared to the previous framework, the 2009 reading framework includes more emphasis on literary and informational texts, a redefinition of reading cognitive processes, a new systematic assessment of vocabulary knowledge, and the addition of poetry to grade 4.
 The table that follows outlines the differences.

 |1992–2007 Reading Framework||2009 Reading Framework|

 |Content||Content of assessment: